DanielSchuette/DanielSchuette.github.io/_posts/2019-09-14-dynamic_programming_example.md

 # The Problem

 Sometimes, computational problems have just too many "degrees of freedom" to be solvable via an iterative algorithm.
 By that I mean problems that cannot be tackled by e.g. using multiple, nested `for` loops because we would just need too many of them.
-Lets consider [this Project Euler](https://projecteuler.net/problem=81) problem.
-Given the grid below, we want to find the **minimal sum of integers** along a **path from the top left to the bottom right**.
+Lets consider a problem similar to [this Project Euler](https://projecteuler.net/problem=81) question.
+Given a grid like the one below, we want to find the **minimal sum of integers** along a **path from the top left to the bottom right**.
 In every step, one can only go **right or down** (**not** diagonally):

 ![Grid Example](../../../../assets/grid_basic.png)